A fundamental but indispensable skill that throws off many Scribers is learning to associate library entries to their report and report templates.

 To bring up one of these:

-Furthermore, having entries associated with a report also means that these entries appear in that report’s library.
+And second, having entries associated with a report also means that these entries appear in that report’s library.
 This is crucial: the view of the library you see is filtered by the report you currently have open.
 You can further filter by Chapter, Section, Library Category, etc. (NOTE: To view all library entries, associated with the currently open report or not, click the ellipsis in the top right of the library and check “Show all categories”).

 So given the correct associations, that could be a useful result, but how do we get there?
 If you take nothing else away from this article, remember this – there is no directly associating library entries to templates, there is only associating library categories to report sections.
 This is where the rubber meets the road, where the report domain interfaces with the library domain.